From Spitfire to B-52 Bomber. An exciting experience in Northern Territory Aviation Heritage

 is one of the major aviation museums in Australia, and one of the top 10 things to do in Darwin.
 Trip Advisor rates the Museum as fifth on their list of things to do, and Lonely Planet rates it as seventh on their list.

-There are two major displays.
-One is a massive B-52 bomber on permanent loan from the United States Air Force and is one of only two on public display in the world outside the USA.
-The other major display is the F-111, one of six F-111 aircraft which is on loan to qualified civilian historical societies and aviation museums.
+This is the home of the B-52.
+A massive B-52 bomber is on permanent loan from the United States Air Force and is one of only two on public display in the world outside the USA.
+The Museum is a major tourist attraction.

 An impressive presentation of Aviation videos of the B-52, and the bombing of Darwin are continuously displayed.
 You can see some rare amateur footage of the first air-raid in Darwin, and also original footage from Japanese archives.